rahultoppur/CUDA/module_1_C/caesar/README.md

 # Caesar Shift Cipher

 ## Introduction
-The Caesar shift cipher was introduced during the Gallic Wars, during Rome's conquest of Gaul (modern-day France).
+The Caesar shift cipher was introduced during the Gallic Wars during Rome's conquest of Gaul (modern-day France).
 The cipher is based on a cipher alphabet that was shifted a certain number of places (we'll call this the key, **k**) relative to the plain alphabet.

 ![caesar-shift](../../media/caesar-shift.png)
 > A Caesar shift of 3.